KSS-II Class

 With the handover of the 1,700-ton Son Won Il in December 2007, South Korea became the third nation after Germany and Italy that operates submarines powered by a combined diesel-electric and fuel cell propulsion.
 The second Type 214 ROKS Jeong Ji was launched on 13 June 2007 and entered service in November 2008.
 On 28 November 2008 the Korean shipyard Hyundai Heavy Industries Ltd. Co delivered within the agreed time the second of three Class 214 submarines to the national procurement agency DAPA.
 Thereupon the South Korean Navy took over command of “Yung Yi” on 2nd December 2008.
 The third unit followed suit in the same manner (launched in June 2008 to be operational in November/December 2009).
 Design and major components are provided by TKMS-shipyard HDW of Kiel, Germany, but assembly, integration and testing is performed in South Korea at the Hyundai Heavy Indstries Ltd. Co. shipyard in Ulsan.

-As for the next six Type 214s, Daewoo and Hyundai will build three each alternately and the last unit is to be operational by 2017.
-So the first of the next six should enter service by 2012 and probably completed by 2010.
+As of 2008, it was planned that for the next six Type 214s, Daewoo and Hyundai will build three each alternately and the last unit was to be operational by 2017.
+So the first of the next six should enter service by 2012 and probably be completed by 2010.